NeverKnewNoble/alx_be_shell/README.md

+Masa this is not empty are you blind.

 You can add a README file to a repository to communicate important information about your project.
 A README, along with a repository license, citation file, contribution guidelines, and a code of conduct, communicates expectations for your project and helps you manage contributions.

 For more information about providing guidelines for your project, see "Adding a code of conduct to your project" and "Setting up your project for healthy contributions."